Everything Matters

 And in the end, I saw his point.

-My concern was execution.
-I was thinking about how the logo would reproduce across thousands of applications — print, television, merchandise, signage and what was then the emerging world of digital media.
+My concern was execution — I was thinking about how the logo would reproduce across thousands of applications: print, television, merchandise, signage, and what was then the emerging world of digital media.
+Roger was thinking about impact.
+The black shadow gave the mark presence.
+It made it stronger, more visible, and unmistakably Penske.

 Roger has always understood that identity matters.
-The organization even developed its own distinctive typeface — the recognizable PENSKE fontseen across trucks, race cars and buildings.
+The organization even developed its own distinctive typeface — the recognizable PENSKE font seen across trucks, race cars, and buildings.

-Execution is what Roger Penske and his teams do better than99.9999 percent of the 8.3 billion humans sharing this moment on Earth.
+Looking back, I realized I had briefly forgotten who I was dealing with.
+Roger Penske is the Obi-Wan Kenobi of Everything Matters.
+Execution is what Roger Penske and his teams do better than 99.9999 percent of the 8.3 billion humans sharing this moment on Earth.

 The Fastest Human Learning Machine I Know